Low Pass Filter Calculator

 - The difference between passive and active low-pass filters; and

-- Whether inductors can be used for low-pass filters.
+- Whether inductors (that offer inductive reactance) can be used for low-pass filters.

 How do I use the low-pass filter calculator?